carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

    for a memory region with the kernarg property for the kernel agent that will execute the kernel.
 It must be at least 16 byte aligned.
 4. Kernel argument values are assigned to the kernel argument memory allocation.
-The layout is defined in the *HSA Programmer’s Language Reference* [HSA]_.
+The layout is defined in the *HSA Programmer's Language Reference* [HSA]_.
 For AMDGPU the kernel execution directly accesses the kernel argument memory in the same way constant memory is accessed.
 (Note that the HSA specification allows an implementation to copy the kernel argument contents to